|

 I got up in the

-else had gone to see a family friend while I occupied the only room with
+everyone else had gone to see a family friend while I occupied the only

-brought out a plate of mixed nuts and a bowl of olives and pickled
+plate of mixed nuts and a bowl of olives and pickled veggies.
+Our

-veggies.
-Our meals were great.
-Ramsey got a salad and Dr. Hammad had
+meals were great.
+Ramsey got a salad and Dr. Hammad had something called

-something called kafta which is a sort of flat, spiced meatloaf with
+kafta which is a sort of flat, spiced meatloaf with tomatoes and

-tomatoes and potatoes.
-I tried some and it was very good, but a bit
+potatoes.
+I tried some and it was very good, but a bit heavy for

-heavy for lunch.
-Mrs. Hammad and I both had a ham sandwich, which Amy
+lunch.
+Mrs. Hammad and I both had a ham sandwich, which Amy Kate

 flat piece of puffy pita bread, like a chalupa tortilla, with ham on top

-while not too heavy.
-Once lunch was over, we got up to go and Dr.
+good while not too heavy.
+Once lunch was over, we got up to go and

-Hammad, after paying for the meal, stuffed a wad of funny money in my
+Dr. Hammad, after paying for the meal, stuffed a wad of funny money in

-hand and told me to keep it handy.
-It was 100,000 Lebanese Lira, which
+my hand and told me to keep it handy.
+It was 100,000 Lebanese Lira,

-equated to roughly 70 bucks.
-I complained and tried to tell him I have
+which equated to roughly 70 bucks.
+I complained and tried to tell

-a job and brought my own money, but Ramsey briefed me on the futility of
+him I have a job and brought my own money, but Ramsey briefed me on the

-this effort, noting that he had done the same thing to him before we got
+futility of this effort, noting that he had done the same thing to him

 We walked back to the